 Have 2 days to spare in Northern Italy?
-Or perhaps you are looking for unique a day trip from Milan?
+Or perhaps you are looking for a unique day trip from Milan?

 As this was a brief trip, I hope this blog post can help guide your itinerary for Northern Italy.
 It is intended to help you plan, rather than providing thorough location guides on each place.
 However, I have provided relevant transport information and links full of up-to-date information for each must-see attraction.

-Due to the low-cost airline Ryanair now providing incredibly low cost flights into RyanAir, I can see Bergamo increasingly being on the radar.
-This is how I discovered Bergamo after all!
+Due to the low-cost airline Ryanair now providing incredibly low-cost flights into RyanAir, I can see Bergamo increasingly being on the radar.
+This is how I discovered Bergamo, after all!

 You’ll also undoubtedly end up passing through the Piazza Vecchia while walking through the Citta Alta, which is the beautiful square in the heart of the old town.

 From here, you’ll want to visit the Santa Maria Maggiore, a rather magnificent church located on the square.
 The 12th-century church was once of a more subtle stone design, but later huge marble decorations were attached to the front.
 The interiors are similarly glitzy, adorned with (literally) rich and impeccable detail.
 You can visit the Colleoni Chapel (to the right of the church) at the same time.

 If you have time, it’s worth visiting a museum alongside many more historic buildings.
 There are many located in this area.
 Personally, I visited the Sestini Photography Museum.
 Whilst the first section is very family-friendly, explaining how cameras work while allowing you to marvel at several optical illusions, the following gallery is full of stunning images that capture Bergamo’s modern history.

 There is much more to see in Bergamo than the attractions I have listed above!
 Visit their tourism website for a complete list of things to do in Bergamo: https://www.visitbergamo.net/en/search/?tematica=arte-e-cultura